Differentiability of non-archimedean volumes and non-archimedean Monge-Amp\`ere equations (with an appendix by Robert Lazarsfeld): Introduction

-Following Yuan's strategy in the local case one can prove ''$\geq$'' in equation \eqref{eq differentiablity 1intro} (see Remark \ref{remark differentiability inequality} and Proposition \ref{theorem inequality 1}).
-If one wants to avoid an assumption about the existence of a model over a number field, one needs either to find a \emph{local} replacement of log-concavity (which to our knowledge is not known) or to prove equality \eqref{eq differentiablity 1intro} as we did in Theorem \ref{theo differentiability intro}.
-To this end one has to control some first cohomology groups that can be neglected in the global case.
-This control is achieved through the use of the holomorphic Morse inequalities and the results on the asymptotic growth of algebraic volumes obtained in Section \ref{section asymptotic}.
+{In the {non-archimedean} local case we use a different strategy.
+Instead of proving only the inequality ``$\geq$'' in equation \eqref{eq differentiablity 1intro}, we prove directly the full equality \eqref{eq differentiablity 1intro}, To this end, instead of controlling only the size of certain $H^{0}$-groups, we need to control also the size of certain first cohomology groups.
+This control is achieved through the use of the holomorphic Morse inequalities and the results on the asymptotic growth of algebraic volumes obtained in Section \ref{section asymptotic}. }